floledermann/stimsrv/README.md

 }
 ```

-After saving the file (e.g. as `experiment-simple.js`), you can run this experiment from your project directory with:
+After saving the file (e.g. as `experiment.js`), you can run this experiment from your project directory with:

 ```
-npx stimsrv --open experiment-simple.js
+npx stimsrv --open experiment.js
 ```

-(Replace `experiment-simple.js` with the actual name of your experiment file.)
+(The *[stimsrv experiment template](https://github.com/floledermann/stimsrv-experiment-template)* provides the run.bat script which you can double-click to run the experiment defined in `experiment.js`.)

 This will start the stimsrv server and open a browser window, showing the experiment start page.
 (Omit `--open` if you only want to start the server and want to open the browser window(s) manually.
 The server will show the URL to connect to in its output.)

-After choosing one of the two available *roles* in the web browser (which are provided by default and [can be changed](#device-configuration--roles)), the experiment will display the message "Hello from stimsrv" and a "Continue" button (the default for the pause task).
-When the button is clicked, the experiment ends, the results are stored in the `data` folder inside your project directory, and the experiment is run again immediately (again, all of this is the default behaviour which can be changed if desired).
+After choosing one of the two available *roles* in the web browser (which are provided by default and [can be changed](#device-configuration--roles)), the experiment will display the message "Hello from stimsrv" and a "Continue" button.
+When the button is clicked, the experiment ends, the results are stored in the `data` folder inside your project directory, and the experiment is run again immediately for the next participant.
+(Note that all of this is the default behaviour which can be changed if desired.)

 A more complex experiment that actually delivers useful data could look like this: